glegoux/jekyll-tech-blog/src/_posts/2021-11-13-software-versioning.md

 Here the version scheme is a [SHA1-hash](https://wikipedia.org/wiki/SHA-1), where the version strategy is to assign a new version to each change of code rendered the more atomic than possible.
 It is a software versioning handy for development team, because each version is unique and points to each different change in the code base.
 But not very useable for the users of this software, because a given version is not human readable or user friendly, no useful information is given by this complex naming.
 And each change has a version, what makes too many existing versions with a naming not discriminant, to know which versions are important except the last one.

-A software version is a unique identifier to distribute a software also to users in a particular state with features and maintenance.
-But the development team of a software wishes to reduce the number of supported versions exposed to their clients, and wants to package these changes to propose a software as a product with coherent features.
+A software version is a unique identifier to distribute a software also to users in a particular state.
+But the development team of a software wishes to reduce the number of supported and maintained versions exposed to their clients, and wants to package these changes to propose a software as a product with coherent features.
 That is why another software versioning is applied often above these commit identifiers, and the usage of Git tag and/or Git release is privileged.

 # What are the features of a software version?

-As we have seen above, a software can have several versioning systems, for example one used internally by the development team, and one exposed to users of this software.
+As we have seen above, a software can have **several versioning systems**, for example one used internally by the development team, and one exposed to users of this software.

-In addition to be composed of a set of unique identifiers, the versions are often ordered to know if a version is more recent than another, where the naming of a version repects a semantics that gives additional meanings.
+In addition to be composed of a set of **unique identifiers**, the versions are often ordered to know if a version is more recent than another, where the naming of a version repects a **semantics** that contains this order and gives additional meanings.

-The publication of a new version follows a lifecycle with a workflow and a process.
-This publication produces a distributable format of the software called archive or package.
-The version is signed by the software provider identity with a hash function on the content of the archive to guarantee that once a particular version is published, this one remains immutable and author of this archive is well the official provider of this software.
+The publication of a new version follows a **lifecycle** with a workflow and a process.
+This publication produces a distributable format of the software called **archive** or **package**.
+The version is assigned to the archive that is **signed by the software provider identity** with a hash function on the content of the archive to guarantee that once a particular version is published, this one remains immutable and author of this archive is well the official provider of this software.

 # How to build a software version?